 Skip to content

 Whether it's chopped up in a poke bowl or grilled to perfection alongside some fresh asparagus, salmon can be a delicious and healthy fish to enjoy any time of year.
-If you're a lover of salmon or any fish for that matter, chances are you've heard a lot of talk about possible health benefits and negative side effects.
-And all this talk can get confusing.
+If you're a lover of salmon, or any fish for that matter, chances are you've heard a lot of talk about possible salmon benefits related to your health.
+But, is there scientific evidence to back up these conversations?

 Shutterstock